Ellen Hall: Marriage

 The couple married on December 3, 1944, in North Hollywood.
 Rickie VanDusen was Hall's maid of honor.
 Hall's mother, Ella, was friends with Mary Pickford, who arranged for the wedding reception to be held at the Hollywood home of her friend Frances Marion.
 Along with Hall's mother, Pickford was in the receiving line.
 A newspaper article describing the wedding referenced Hall's father as "the late Emory Johnson"; father and daughter were estranged at the time.

 After the wedding, Langer remained on active duty.
 The couple moved into a three-bedroom Spanish stucco-style home in Los Angeles.
 The military discharged Langer from active service on February 21, 1946.
 A son was born to the couple on March 4, 1949.
-They would remain married until Langer's death, in 1995.